-Fees and commissions are generally recognised on an accrual basis when the service has been provided.
+Fees and commissions are generally recognised on The lease liability is measured at amortised cost using an accrual basis when the service has been provided.
 Loan commitment fees for loans that are likely to be drawn down are deferred (together with related direct costs) and recognised as an adjustment to the effective interest rate on the loan.
 Loan syndication fees are recognised as revenue when the syndication has been completed and the Bank has retained no part of the loan package for itself or has retained a part at the same effective interest rate as the other participants.
-Commission and fees arising from negotiating, or participating in the negotiation of, a transaction for a third party - such as the arrangement of the acquisition of shares or other securities, or the purchase or sale of businesses - are recognised on completion of the underlying transaction.
+Commission and fees arising from negotiating, or When the lease liability is re-measured in this way, participating in the negotiation of, a transaction for a third party - such as the arrangement of the acquisition of shares or other securities, or the purchase or sale of businesses - are recognised on completion of the underlying transaction.

-f) Operating expenses
+(f) Operating expenses

-Operating expenses include office expenses, travel expenses, professional charges, audit fees, postage and communication, training expenses and other operating expenses.
-General operating expenses incurred in the current period are recognized in profit or loss.
-Any payment in excess of the expenses incurred during the period is recorded in the statement of financial position under prepayments.
+Operating expenses include office expenses, travel expenses, professional charges, audit fees, postage and communication, training expenses and other profit or loss.
+Any payment in excess of the expenses so that they can resume servicing their loans.

+incurred during the period is recorded in the statement of financial position under prepayments.
 Expenses incurred but not paid for in the current period are accrued in the current year.